 3. Add a Copper Splashback or Countertop Accent

-For those ready to make a bolder statement, copper used as a kitchen backsplash or countertop section adds lively flair while also providing excellent heat conductivity for cooking, according to bespoke metalwork specialists.
-Hammered copper sheets catch and scatter light in a way tiles simply cannot — the effect throughout the day as natural light moves across the kitchen is genuinely spectacular.
+For those ready to make a bolder statement, copper used as a kitchen splashback or countertop section adds real flair.
+It also provides excellent heat resistance for cooking.
+Hammered copper sheets catch and scatter light in a way tiles simply cannot — the effect as natural light moves across the kitchen throughout the day is genuinely striking.

 You don’t need to cover the entire kitchen.
-A section of splashback behind the hob, or a small stretch of countertop used as a prep station, is enough to anchor the whole room around copper without overwhelming it.
+A section of splashback behind the hob, or a small stretch of countertop used as a prep station, is enough to anchor the whole room around copper without going too far.

 Best for: Modern, industrial, and contemporary farmhouse kitchens.